elazarl/elazarl.github.io/pagemgmt.md

 A typical implementation of intrinsic linked list can be found in the [linux kernel](http://isis.poly.edu/kulesh/stuff/src/klist/) [0].

-In our case, each free memory range header would contain pointers to the descendants node in the red-black-tree.
-The initialization code would eventually add a physical free range to the `set`, by initializing the free page object at the beginning of the page, and then adding it to the set, uniting two adjacent ranges if possible
+In our case, each free memory range header would contain pointers to the descendant nodes in the red-black-tree.
+The initialization code would eventually add a free range to the `set`, by initializing the free page object at the beginning of the page, and then adding it to the set, uniting two adjacent ranges if possible

     new (addr) page_range(size);
     free_page_range(static_cast<page_range*>(addr));